 “That turnaround time is largely driven by what the appraiser has as far as other assignments,” he adds.

-How Much Does a Commercial Appraisal Cost?
+How Much Is a Commercial Appraisal?

 The cost to prepare a CRE appraisal varies depending on the size and type of property and the nature of the appraisal needed.